 Cardiovascular disease refers to a group of conditions that affect the heart and/or blood vessels of your body.

-Heart disease is often associated with the build up of fatty deposits in the arteries and often involves hypertension.
-These can be both a cause and/or a result of cardivascular disease.
+Heart disease is often associated with the build-up of fatty deposits in the arteries and often involves hypertension.
+These can be both a cause and/or a result of cardiovascular disease.

 Abnormal heart rate